gbor/flickr-gallery/README.md

 - Yahoo Article Slideshow
 - Facebook slideshow

+Verified and Tested On:
+- Chrome Version 48.0.2564.103
+- Firefox Version 40.0.3
+- Safari Version 8.0
+- IE10 on Windows 8

 Performance features:
 - Event handlers only on the parent of the thumbnails for better performance